GTS: Inference-Time Scaling of Latent Reasoning with a Learnable Gaussian Thought Sampler: Introduction

 Inference-time scaling (ITS) has emerged as a central mechanism for enhancing the reasoning performance of large language models (LLMs).
 By allocating additional test-time compute to generate and select among multiple reasoning trajectories, approaches such as self-consistency and best-of-$N$ sampling significantly improve accuracy without modifying model parameters~\citep{wang2023selfconsistencyimproveschainthought,wang2024mathshepherdverifyreinforcellms,cobbe2021trainingverifierssolvemath,DBLP:conf/iclr/LightmanKBEBLLS24}.
 In discrete, token-based LLMs, such scaling is naturally supported by explicit conditional distributions over next tokens.
 Sampling strategies such as temperature scaling or nucleus sampling operate directly on these distributions, implicitly trading off diversity and likelihood under a probabilistic framework.

 Recent advances in continuous latent reasoning introduce a different computational regime.
 These models perform multi-step reasoning directly in hidden state space, refining latent thought representations without generating intermediate textual tokens \citep{hao2024traininglargelanguagemodels, shen2025codicompressingchainofthoughtcontinuous,sui2025stopoverthinkingsurveyefficient,zhu2025surveylatentreasoning}.
 While this paradigm improves reasoning efficiency and expressivity, it also removes the explicit token-level probability distributions that enable principled sampling in discrete models.
-As a result, inference-time exploration in latent reasoning models typically relies on heuristic perturbations, such as dropout or injected Gaussian noise~\citep{wang2025inferencetimescalingcontinuousspace,you2026paralleltesttimescalinglatent}.
-These perturbations introduce stochasticity, but lack an explicit probabilistic interpretation over latent thoughts.
+As a result, ITS in latent reasoning models typically relies on heuristic perturbations, such as dropout or injecting fixed Gaussian noise~\citep{wang2025inferencetimescalingcontinuousspace,you2026paralleltesttimescalinglatent}.
+These perturbations introduce stochasticity, but they do not define an explicit sampling distribution over latent thoughts.

-This raises a fundamental question: \textbf{What constitutes effective exploration in continuous reasoning space under a finite inference-time budget?} Our analysis reveals that simply increasing perturbation magnitude does not reliably improve sampling quality.
-Heuristic perturbations often lack guidance toward decision-relevant regions and may diffuse exploration across latent representations rather than concentrating it in areas that meaningfully improve answer likelihood (as illustrated in \Cref{fig:GTS}).
-As a result, they tend to fall into two recurring regimes: \textit{under-exploration}, where perturbations are too weak to shift the model’s internal decision state, and \textit{over-exploration}, where strong perturbations destabilize representations and degrade predictive structure.
-In both cases, exploration magnitude alone fails to guarantee improved inference-time scaling.

-In this work, we reformulate latent exploration as conditional sampling over continuous thought representations, aligning latent reasoning with the distributional perspective that underlies token-level inference-time scaling.
-Instead of injecting heuristic noise, we introduce an explicit conditional density over latent perturbations and treat reasoning trajectories as structured continuous actions.
-We instantiate this formulation as a Gaussian Thought Sampler (GTS), a lightweight module that predicts context-dependent Gaussian distributions over latent perturbations and is trained via policy optimization, while keeping the backbone reasoning model frozen.
-By making latent thoughts explicitly sampleable and optimizable, GTS provides a principled alternative to heuristic noise injection.